-- Hydraulic residence (or retention) time (HRT): The length of time that water resides in a specified area. - Hydrogeomorphology: The scientific study of the physical appearance and operational character of a water body as it adjusts its boundaries to the magnitude of flow and erosional debris produced within the watershed. - Hydrology: The scientific study of the properties, distribution, and effects of water on the Earth's surface, in the soil and underlying rocks, and in the atmosphere. - Hydropattern: Water depth, duration, timing, and distribution of fresh water in a specified area.
-A consistent hydropattern is critical for maintaining various ecological communities in wetlands.

-Hydroperiod: Duration and frequency of inundation in a wetland area.

-Impoundment: A reservoir used for retaining water.

-Inflow: The act or process of flowing in or into.

-Intrusion: The invasion of a body of fresh water by a body of salt water, due to its greater density.
+Hydraulic residence (or retention) time (HRT): The length of time that water resides in a specified area.

+- Hydrogeomorphology: Scientific study of the physical appearance and operational character of a water body as it adjusts its boundaries to the magnitude of flow and erosional debris within the watershed. - Hydrology: The scientific study of the properties, distribution, and effects of water on the Earth's surface, in the soil and underlying rocks, and in the atmosphere. - Hydropattern: Water depth, duration, timing, and distribution of fresh water in a specified area.
+A consistent hydropattern is critical for maintaining various ecological communities in wetlands. - Hydroperiod: Duration and frequency of inundation in a wetland area. - Impoundment: A reservoir used for retaining water. - Inflow: The act or process of flowing in or into an area. - Intrusion: The invasion of a body of fresh water by a body of salt water, due to its greater density.
 It can occur either in surface water or groundwater bodies.
-The term is applied to the flooding of freshwater marshes by sea water, the upward migration of sea water into rivers and navigation channels, and the movement of sea water into freshwater aquifers along coastal regions.

-Invasive nonindigenous species: Species of plants or animals that are not naturally found in a region.
-These species can sometimes aggressively invade habitats and cause multiple ecological changes, including the displacement of native species.

-Ion: An atom that has acquired a net electric charge by gaining or losing one or more electrons.

-Landscape pattern: In the Everglades, the large-scale organization of features such as tree islands, ridges, and sloughs (including vegetation).

-Limnology: The scientific study of bodies of fresh water for their biological, physical, geological, and hydrological properties.
+The term is applied to the flooding of freshwater marshes by sea water, the upward migration of sea water into rivers and navigation channels, and the movement of sea water into freshwater aquifers along coastal regions. - Invasive nonindigenous species: Species of plants or animals that are not naturally found in a region.
+These species can sometimes aggressively invade habitats and cause multiple ecological changes, including the displacement of native species. - Ion: An atom that has acquired a net electric charge by gaining or losing one or more electrons. - Landscape pattern: In the Everglades, the large-scale organization of features such as tree islands, ridges, and sloughs (including vegetation). - Limnology: The scientific study of bodies of fresh water for their biological, physical, geological, and hydrological properties.

-Litterfall: Movement of leaves, twigs, and other forms of organic matter from the biosphere to the litter layer found in soil.

-Littoral: The region of well-lit water close to shore.
-Home to most of the aquatic plant life (both rooted and floating) in a pond or lake because the high amount of sunlight reaching it allows for significant photosynthetic activity.

-Loading (or mass loading): The amount of material carried by water into a specified area, expressed as mass per unit of time.
-One example is phosphorus loading into Water Conservation Area 2A, measured in metric tons per year.

-Long-Term Plan: The plan for achieving and maintaining water quality goals for all discharges to the Everglades Protection Area.
-The 2003 Long-Term Plan for Achieving Water Quality Goals in the Everglades Protection Area (Long-Term Plan) contains activities to achieve these goals, and to permit the State of Florida and the South Florida Water Management District to fulfill their obligations under the Everglades Forever Act.

-Loxahatchee Impoundment Landscape Assessment (LILA): A large-scale physical reproduction of the Everglades, located at the Arthur R. Marshall Loxahatchee National Wildlife Refuge, used to conduct eco-hydrology experiments.
-LILA consists of four 17-acre macrocosms and a re-circulating water system that prevents nutrient pollution and provides control over flow rates and water levels.
+- Littoral: Region of well-lit water close to shore; home to most aquatic plant life (both rooted and floating) in a pond or lake, as the high amount of sunlight allows for significant photosynthetic activity. - Loading (or mass loading): The amount of material carried by water into a specified area, expressed as mass per unit of time.
+One example is total phosphorus loading into Water Conservation Area 2A, measured in metric tons per year. - Long-Term Plan: The plan for achieving and maintaining water quality goals for all discharges to the Everglades Protection Area.
+The 2003 Long-Term Plan for Achieving Water Quality Goals in the Everglades Protection Area (Long-Term Plan) contains activities to achieve these goals, and to permit the State of Florida and the South Florida Water Management District to fulfill their obligations under the Everglades Forever Act. - Loxahatchee Impoundment Landscape Assessment (LILA): A large-scale physical reproduction of the Everglades, located at the Arthur R. Marshall Loxahatchee National Wildlife Refuge, used to conduct eco-hydrology experiments.
+LILA consists of four 17-acre macrocosms and a recirculating water system that prevents nutrient pollution and provides control over flow rates and water levels.
 Each macrocosm mimics the Everglades landscape pattern of tree islands, ridges, and sloughs.